cirocosta/docs-tap/scc/authoring-supply-chains.md

     > expected to exist.

-## Modifying a template from ootb-templates
+## Modifying an Out of the Box Supply template

 The Out of the Box Templates package (`ootb-templates`) concentrates all the templates and shared Tekton Tasks used by the supply chains shipped via